JaimeGensler/lexour.js/README.md

 ### Features

+lexour is a component for React that tokenizes and renders your code snippets.
-lexour provides an intuitive and highly customizable syntax highlighting
-component: no config, no insane child prop - just simple, customizable syntax highlighting.
+Provide a language and some code, and watch it come to life with proper syntax highlighting. lexour provides an intuitive and highly customizable component: no config, no insane child prop - just simple, customizable syntax highlighting.

 It includes a number of features out of the box, including:

--   **Accessible, mobile friendly cross-browser support.**
+-   **Accessible, mobile-friendly, cross-browser support.**
 -   **Built-in type support!** Lexour is built entirely in TypeScript, but you can stick with plain ol' JSX if you prefer.
 -   **Annotations!** Likely the most useful and powerful part of lexour, annotations provide added functionality that would otherwise be impossible.
--   **Custom theme support!** Don't like the built-in themes?
+-   **Custom theme support!** Don't like the provided themes?
 Make your own and pass it to the `theme` prop to see it in action.
--   **Toy language support!** If you build a lexer with **Moo**, you can pass it directly to the `lang` prop and see it in action straight away - no extra setup or config necessary.
+-   **Toy language support!** If you build a tokenizer with **Moo**, you can pass it directly to the `lang` prop and see it in action straight away - no extra setup or config necessary.
 -   **Only one dependency** ([Moo!][moo]).
-Even better, Moo itself is tiny and currently has **zero dependencies**.
+Even better, Moo itself is tiny and currently has zero dependencies.

 ## Installation